-We’re all familiar with the scene; Vivian’s character, tartly dressed, wearing thigh-high boots a tank top and an overtly short skirt.
-She wanders into a posh store on Rodeo Drive, only to be judged by the sales clerk who takes a glaring look at her and her skanky outfit.
+We’re all familiar with the scene; Vivian’s character is tartly dressed, wearing thigh-high boots, a tank top and an overtly short skirt.
+She wanders into a posh store on Rodeo Drive, only to be judged by the sales clerk, who takes a glaring look at her and her skanky outfit.
 Vivian struggles to get help; humiliated by her experience, she leaves.
-It’s a cliche example of being judged based on one’s appearance.
-Whether it’s right or wrong, without knowing her story, we make one up instead.
+It’s a cliche example of judging someone based on their appearance.
+Whether right or wrong, without knowing her story, we make one up instead.
 The rules are straightforward, judge first, ask questions later, or at least that’s been my experience in the past.
-I know, I know, we want to think of ourselves as flawless humans, to the contrary, we’re not.
+I know we want to think of ourselves as flawless humans; to the contrary, we’re not.

 “Judgmental or Jealousy?”

 “Don’t Take Anything Personally.
 Nothing others do is because of you.
 What others say and do is a projection of their own reality, their own dream.
-When you are immune to the opinions and actions of others, you won’t be the victim of needless suffering.” – Miguel Ruiz
+When you are immune to the opinions and actions of others, you won’t be the victim of needless suffering.”Miguel Ruiz

-Someone recently said to me, “your life is so easy, what worries could you possibly have?”
-My initial thought was, F*U!!
-Choosing not to go down that rabbit hole, I gave a polite response, which thankfully shut them up.
-The truth is, I worry a lot, but it’s my glass is half full optimism that gets me through shit.
+Someone recently said to me, “your life is so easy; what worries could you possibly have?”
+Of course, my initial thought was, F*U!
+But, choosing not to go down that rabbit hole, I responded politely, which shut them up.
+The truth is, I worry a lot, but my glass-is-half-full attitude is what gets me through shit.

 First of all, it should be enjoyed by you, not hidden somewhere because you think your guy will disapprove or judge you.
 Don’t let guilt, which weighs heavily on us, get in the way of something that makes you happy.
-It’s their problem, not yours; if anything, your guy should love it on you and not question your decision.
+It’s a them problem, not yours; if anything, your guy should love it on you and not question your decision.
 After all, it’s a frick’n winter coat, not a Hermes handbag!
 And if it is a Hermes handbag, good on you!
 All kidding aside, it shouldn’t matter what the item is or the situation; it’s irrelevant.
-There are many great lessons in this thing called life.
+There are many great lessons in life.
 If we don’t strive to be better, then what’s the point of it all?

 “Be impeccable with your word.
 Don’t take anything personally.
 Don’t make assumptions.
-Always do your best.” – Miguel Ruiz
+Always do your best.”Miguel Ruiz